Mshishegar/Ika.motto.crdh-gdi8h3j/Ika.Motto.Workflows.md

 * The first base was completed and confirmed with the amount of 6500 Tether.
 * loading base 2
 * The second part of binary computing is running.
+* The problems of the binary code counting robot were solved by the supervisor.
+* Creating a safe platform by the supervisor
 #